namannimmo10/namannimmo.me/_posts/2017-09-10-20-32-46-exploring_k-means_in_python,_c++_and_cuda.md

 ```

 I'm not talking about the function call, but about the global memory loads
 `means_x[cluster]` and `means_y[cluster]`.
-Having every thread go to global GPU
+Having every thread go to global
 memory to fetch the cluster means is inefficient.
 One of the first things we
 learn about GPU programming is that understanding and utilizing the memory
 hierarchy in GPUs is essential to building efficient programs, much more so than
 on CPUs, where compilers or the hardware itself handle register allocation and
-L1, L2, L3 caching for us.
-The simple fix for the above global memory loads is
+caching for us.
+The simple fix for the above global memory loads is to place the
-to place the means into shared memory and have the threads load them from there.
+means into shared memory and have the threads load them from there.
+The code
-The code changes are quite minor.
+changes are quite minor.
 First in the `assign_clusters` kernel:

 ```cpp
 __global__ void assign_clusters(const float* __restrict__ data_x,